 Exception Safety

-Throwing an exception is easy — throw std::runtime_error("oops") a single line is all it takes.
-But the real headache is this: when an exception flies by, who cleans up the files that were opened, the memory that was allocated, the mutexes that were locked?
-If no one handles this, the best-case scenario is a memory leak, and the worst-case scenario is completely corrupted program state.
-Exception safety is about exactly this — not "how to throw exceptions," but "can the program's state still be trusted after an exception occurs?"
+Throwing an exception is easy—one line is all it takes.
+The real headache is this: when an exception flies by, who cleans up the files that were opened, the memory that was allocated, the mutexes that were locked...?
+If no one handles it, you might get a memory leak at best, or completely corrupted program state at worst.
+Exception safety is all about this—not "how to throw exceptions," but "whether the program state remains sane after an exception occurs."

-Let's establish a major premise first: exception safety is not a binary "safe or unsafe."
-Instead, it consists of four levels ranging from worst to best.
-Understanding these four levels allows us to consciously choose the safety level we want to achieve when designing functions and classes, and to know what trade-offs that requires.
+Let's establish a major premise first: exception safety isn't a binary choice of "safe or unsafe."
+Instead, it consists of four levels, ranging from poor to excellent.
+Understanding these four levels allows us to consciously choose the safety level we want to achieve when designing functions and classes, and to understand the costs involved.

 The Four Levels of Exception Safety